 The condition for being able to deliver in-kind to ESS is that the delivery is included in ESS's project plan and budget and that it is based on an agreement between ESS and the delivering partner.
 Co-financing is not required, the deliveries are fully financed according to ESS budgeting as stated in the Cost book.

 New Swedish projects at ESS

-During the period 2021–2025, part of the Swedish contribution to ESS will be used for in-kind deliveries, i.e. technical equipment or personnel, from Swedish universities to ESS.
+During the period 2021–2025, part of the Swedish contribution to ESS will be used for in-kind deliveries, i.e. technical equipment, services or personnel, from Swedish universities to ESS.
 A total of SEK 150 million can finance in-kind projects.
 The FREIA laboratory in Uppsala was granted funding in 2021.
 The FREIA laboratory in Uppsala received grants in 2021.